mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### gtag

-ID of Google Analytics.
-If configured, Google Analytics will be integrated into the website.
+Google Analytics ID.
+If configured, it will integrate Google Analytics into the website.

 ```json
 {